alexmiller63/star-almanack/README.md

 The goal is to translate the machinery of astronomy into the experience of walking outside, looking up, and knowing what you are looking at.

+### What Makes a Most Ordinary Day?

+A Most Ordinary Day should be deliberately unremarkable.
+It should not mark the beginning or end of a month, season, or year, and it should not fall conveniently in the middle of one.
+It should avoid solstices, equinoxes, major holidays, leap-day effects, and other dates that already carry obvious calendrical or astronomical significance.

+Its time should be similarly ordinary.
+Midnight, noon, the top of an hour, and other neat boundaries should be avoided.
+A time such as 10:53 UTC is preferable precisely because neither the hour nor the minute looks specially chosen.

+At the same time, a Most Ordinary Day must be useful.
+When converted into civil time around the world, it should demonstrate a variety of results.
+It should encounter both standard time and daylight-saving time where those systems are used, illustrate that different parts of the world can be on different calendar dates at the same instant, and work naturally with unusual civil-time offsets such as India's half-hour offset and Nepal's 45-minute offset.

+The convention should also remain useful from year to year.
+A candidate should therefore avoid dates whose character changes substantially because of leap years or recurring clock changes.

+No single candidate satisfying these requirements is uniquely the most ordinary.
+Choosing one by preference would give arbitrary importance to the chooser's taste.
+Star Almanack therefore selected several equally acceptable candidates and allowed a physical random process—a real quarter flipped twice—to make the final choice.

+The 4 candidates were:

+- **HH — February 7, 03:17 UTC**

+- **HT — May 23, 18:41 UTC**

+- **TH — August 9, 10:53 UTC**

+- **TT — November 17, 22:29 UTC**

+A real quarter was then flipped twice.

+**First flip: Tails**

+**Second flip: Heads**

+The result was **TH**.

+Therefore, the Most Ordinary Day is:

+**August 9 at 10:53 UTC**

+The Most Ordinary Day is thus carefully designed to be useful and deliberately prevented from being special.